 - How are your computer skills?
 Work to become adept in common computer applications such as Word, Excel® and PowerPoint® and learn to use the Internet to do research.

 - If you have a checking account, balance your checkbook and keep track of all your debits and deposits.

 - Do you have a favorite college sports team?
 Is there a college you've always dreamed of attending?
 Start searching for colleges today.

 - Happy New Year!
 Now's the perfect time to learn about financial aid.
 It's made up of four types of assistance: grants, scholarships, loans and work-study.
 Grants and scholarships are free sources of money that don't have to be paid back.
 A loan is money given to you to help pay for expenses (i.e., semester/year of college) and it must be repaid.
 Work-study allows you to earn money by working part time at a campus-approved job.
 Visit ICANsucceed.org/payforcollege to learn more.

 - What subjects do you like in school?
-ACTprofile.org is an online program that can help you search for careers related to those subjects.
+MyACT.org is an online program that can help you search for careers related to those subjects.

 - A majority of the fastest-growing jobs require some type of postsecondary education or training.
 Research careers to learn more about your options.
 Which jobs are in demand?
 What type of education or training is required?
 Find out about careers that may interest you.

 - If you’re an athlete hoping to play sports in college, plan ahead.
-Find the academic requirements at NCAAclearinghouse.net.
+Learn about the eligibility requirements and recruitment process here.